wbic16/phext-notepad/README.md

 ------------------------
 Plain hypertext (phext) provides modern systems with a large text space.
 This format is suitable for serializing many datasets, as it provides 11 dimensions of free-form text.
 Traditional editors only explore 2-dimensional text (columns and lines).
 Operating systems provide access to files and folders - providing access to a 4-dimensional text space.

-With 11 dimensions, we can efficiently refer to most of the information available on the Internet in 2022.
+With 11 dimensions, we can efficiently refer to most of the information available on the Internet in the 2020s.
 Given that a vast majority of our capacity is used for video, it seems reasonable to assume that we will not need more than this for quite a long time.

 A single phext file could easily require 1 yottabyte of storage, or as little as 100 bytes.

 Typical Source File
 -------------------
 A reasonable size for a C++ source file is perhaps 10 KB.
 With an average line length of 30 characters, you'd get 333 lines of source.
-For the x and n dimensions, we expect roughly N=100.

 Scaling Text
 ------------